 Ordering a display panel from a TV parts distributor is not difficult.
 Follow the steps that are described in How to Order TV Parts.
 The service manual would also be a handy reference to have if you have a high-end television.
 It might contain special instructions specific to your model.
 You can order one from a the suppliers listed under Resources.

 When the Shipment Comes In

-If the outer carton looks like it was punctured or bashed, don’t accept the shipment until you’ve inspected the contents thoroughly.
-Open the box and inspect the contents to make sure nothing has been physically damaged during shipping.
+Be sure you are there when it arrives.
+If the outer carton looks like it was punctured or bashed, don't accept the shipment until you've inspected the contents thoroughly.
+Open the box and inspect the panel to make sure nothing has been physically damaged during shipping.
 Make sure there are no cracks in the screen.

-Notice that there are circuit boards attached to the panel.
+You may notice that there are circuit boards attached to the panel.
 This entire assembly will replace what is in your TV now.
-You will only need to transfer a few things from the original panel to the new one.
+You will only need to transfer whatever is obviously missing (if anything) on the new panel from the original panel.

 It is possible that you may receive a panel made by a another company.
 This can happen if the TV was designed for panels made by more than one manufacturer.
 There are also a few cases where a manufacturer may substitute a panel made by a different manufacturer.
 In any case, if you order the part from a supplier specifying the OEM part number, and rely on the part supplier to deliver the proper screen, you should be in good shape.
 Part suppliers get it right 99% of the time.
 So, for example, if you receive a Samsung replacement panel for an Insignia television, chances are that you have the correct part.